430058Mauger1/Unit-15-Assignment-2/docs/README.md

 #### A Bootstrap Navbar

 + #092833
++ White text, weight 700
 + Width 100% Height 56 pixels
-+ White text, weight 700
-+ Will have the companies name, links to other pages and a search bar and button.
++ Will have the companies name, links to other pages and a search bar and button
-+ Bootstraps navbar automatically adjusts its size and layout for smaller screens.
++ Bootstraps navbar automatically adjusts its size and layout for smaller screens

 #### B Bootstrap grid column

 + #5F7D89
++ Bootstrap padding 2, no margins
-+ <h1> are #ffffff, and use default weights and sizes.
++ heading 1 tags are #ffffff, and use default weights and sizes.
 + Size: At and above the bootstrap breakpoint xl it is 8 of 12 columns in width, when it goes below xl it is 12 columns in width.
 Height 100%.
-Paragraphs

 #### C Bootstrap grid column

-+ Size: At and above the bootstrap breakpoint xl it is 4 of 12 columns in width, when it goes below xl it is 12 columns in width.
 + #3F6270
++ Bootstrap padding 2, no margins
 + white text, heading 1 use default weights and sizes.
-+ Height 100%
++ Size: At and above the bootstrap breakpoint xl it is 4 of 12 columns in width, when it goes below xl it is 12 columns in width.
+Height 100%.

 #### D Text

 + white text, default heading weights and sizes.
 Paragraphs and list items text changes size depending on screen size, if the screen is 1200px of below the text is 14px, if it is above that it is 17px.

-#### E Text
+#### E Carousel with card

++ #3F6270 background colour and card colour.
++ default bootstrap card sizes
 + white text, default heading weights and sizes.
 Paragraphs and list items text changes size depending on screen size, if the screen is 1200px of below the text is 14px, if it is above that it is 17px.

 All text will be in the Arial font and should it not be available then Helvetica, or sans-serif fonts.

 I decided to go with design two for my website because for the first design I would have had to create a separate page for the staff according to client requirements.
-I also like this design because the added navigation capabilities like the search bar, which would make the site easier to navigate.
+I also like this design because the added navigation capabilities like the search bar, which makes the site easier to navigate.

 ### Selected Company Profile Mobile

 ![Alt text](../assets/img/ProfPhone.png)